qirh/sala/README.md

 ## Author's notes
 ### Server Wide
 #### Known issues
-	* static folder can be accessed from the internet
 	* serve over https
-	* subdomains don't work
 #### Still hasn't been implemented
 	* nada
 #### To add